mdlincoln/mdlincoln.github.io/_posts/2015-07-22-a-radical-useable-data-model.md

 This might be a useful way to think about contested identity; it might be a terrible one.
 Either way, such a computational experiment might spur us to further unpack what we mean by "particularly", not to mention "contested".
-In a graph database, however, it is entirely possible for different iterations of a data model about constructed race --- even ones that are entirely contradictory --- to coexist, _and to be queried against eachother_.
+By using an RDF database, however, it becomes much easier to layer multiple models of race on top of one other, querying them against each other and affording a whole range of perspectives at the same time, rather than choosing one to enforce at the level of the database.

 It is probably possible to extend this basic model to factor in time and space, as Miriam suggested (though I'm not quite sure how to implement that off the top of my head.)
-Moreover, we might even design a query that has an element of chance (Probably involving some clever use of `RAND()` or `SAMPLE()`), such that running it on the same data might return a different response.
+Moreover, we might even design a query that has an element of chance (probably involving some clever use of `RAND()` or `SAMPLE()`), such that running it on the same data might return a different response each time --- a highly suggestive engineering decision.

 If this seems like a terribly complex database and query method, that's because it is.
 In her keynote, Miriam alluded to the tension in DH between the desire for elegant user interfaces and visualizations that make arguments as clearly and lucidly as possible, and the desire for highly complex data models and representations.
 Without minimizing the excellent work done by UX designers in helping to streamline complexity, we also need to acknowledge that, at a certain point, we cannot have our cake and eat it too.
 I agree with Miriam that there is a logic in advocating for difficult data, interfaces, and visualization when the object of study is truly difficult to get your hands around.
+Requiring users to spend a great deal of time and attention to understand and use our database might be just the kind of radical act we need.

 [^query]: Much like the graphs I've shown here, the following are pseudo-SPARQL queries, so they're lacking the usual baggage of prefixes and URIs.
 Again, take a look at my [SPARQL tutorial][sparql] to get a rundown on what is going on here.